Bionif92/Cursos-de-Programacion/Javascript.md

  2. Terminal `npx eslint --init`
  3. Follow Steps, define style: Inspect Javascript File, the file: assets/scripts/app.js, format: json

-You can see the errors on your script, change it to the format they give, or just find the line in the eslint.json and disable if you dont want it
+**You can see the errors on your script, change it to the format they give, or just find the line in the eslint.json and disable if you dont want it

-You can also autoformat with Ctrl+Shift+P:
+You can also autoformat with Ctrl+Shift+P:**

 `Eslint - Fix all auto-fixable Problems`
+You can remove rules if you want, see what you prefer****

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTM3OTc4ODUsLTQ3MTAxNzY0MCwtMT
+eyJoaXN0b3J5IjpbLTEzODkxNDI2MjMsLTQ3MTAxNzY0MCwtMT
 g1NzM1Mjc5MCwyNjkxMzc2NjksLTE1NjA2MTA2NDEsMTczNDQy
 NTI2NCw2OTY5MzcwNTQsLTE3MzQ0NTAwNTRdfQ==
 -->